 Upgrades are also offered.
 These include a VIP package with guaranteed lobby seating for the pre show, a package including seating within the first three rows of the arena, and a package including booth-style seating.
 While front of the arena seating would be great, it’s not absolutely necessary, however.
 The stadium-style seating means that you’ll be able to see

 You may also be able to purchase discount ticket vouchers from third parties.
 In that case, you’ll need to call the Pirate’s Dinner Adventure to make your specific reservation.
-Get Away Today offers discounted tickets – you can find them on their website.
+Get Away Today offers discounted tickets to this California location – you can find them on their website.